dutinfo-projets4/documentation/source/index.html.md

 ### Query Parameters
 Parameter  | Description
 ---------- | -----------
-parent_grp | Parent group id, can be -1 for root one content    | Encrypted content of the element
+parent_grp | Parent group id, optional if you want your element to be in the root directory content    | Encrypted content of the element

 ## Modifying an element